Best Android gaming tablets Android Central 2022

 Best premium: Samsung Galaxy Tab S7 Plus

 The Samsung Galaxy Tab S7 is one of the flagship devices from Samsung, and the S7 Plus is an upgraded version of the device.
-It runs a premium price, but does sport some of the best specs you can find in a tablet.
+It runs a premium price, but sports some of the best specs you can find in a tablet.
 The S7 Plus sports a 12.4-inch Super AMOLED screen that can offer up to a 120Hz refresh rate, meaning playing games on this device will result in some of the best-looking graphics you can find.

 The S7 also features a Qualcomm Snapdragon 865 Plus chipset, so it has a ton of power in it to run much more than games.
-However, if you use it as a dedicated gaming machine, it'll be a fast enough one to play anything, no matter what it may be.
+However, if you use it as a dedicated gaming machine, it'll be fast enough to play anything, no matter what it may be.
 Best of all, the S7 Plus isn't too beefy, coming in at just over one pound and having a much narrower design than most other modern tablets.

 It's important to note, though, that this tablet is a premium option.
 It may be the best available, but it's really best suited to become a laptop-like replacement for those looking to pick one up.
 If you're looking to game on it strictly, it may be best to look elsewhere, but if you're in the market for a new tablet and want something that's going to give you the best gaming experience, this is it.